Israel Experience – Privacy Policy and Notice

 Summary: we collect various categories of personal data in order to meet our contractual obligations, and also to meet various legitimate interests, such as fraud prevention and marketing.

-Categories of information and data we may collect from our Users.
+Categories of information and data we may collect from users.

 Data we collect about you prior to, and from, your use of the Services

-We collect and process non-identifiable and anonymous information, and also collect several categories of personal data (“Personal Data“), including sensitive personal data (known in the EU as Special Categories of Personal Data) through your use of the Services.
-This may include your, and your spouse and any of your dependents’, name (first and last), nickname, birthdate, gender, nationality, job title, phone number(s), department you work in, national security, passport or I.D number, address, country, city, postcode, email and other contact details, family status, your bank account, credit card and other such payment and billing details, credentials regarding the right to work in your jurisdiction, employment history, vocational and academic skills and qualifications, interests and preferences, preferences concerning Aliya and Israel, information regarding your health including any physical or mental health conditions and allergies.
+We collect and process non-identifiable and anonymous information, and also collect several categories of personal data (“Personal Data”), including sensitive personal data through your use of the Services.
+This may include your, and your spouse and any of your dependents’, name (first and last), nickname, birthdate, gender, nationality, job title, phone number(s), department you work in, national security, passport or identification number, address, country, city, postcode, email and other contact details, family status, your bank account, credit card and other such payment and billing details, credentials regarding the right to work in your jurisdiction, employment history, vocational and academic skills and qualifications, interests and preferences, preferences concerning Aliya and Israel, information regarding your health including any physical or mental health conditions and allergies.

-You do not have any legal obligation to provide any information to IE. However, we require certain information in order to provide the Services.
-If you choose not to provide us with certain information, we may not be able to provide you with the Services.
+You do not have any legal obligation to provide any information to Israel Experience .
+However, we require certain information in order to provide the Services.
+If you choose not to provide us with certain information, we may not be able to provide you with some or all of the Services.

-Summary: we collect personal data when you or your organization send it to us, or when a vendor sends it to us so; we collect personal data through our websites and services.
+Summary: we collect personal data when you or your organization send it to us, or when a vendor or other business partner sends it to us ; we collect personal data through our websites and services, and through our interactions with you.

 Summary: we process personal data to meet our obligations, protect our rights, and manage our business

-We will use Personal Data only to provide and improve the Services and meet our contractual, ethical, and legal obligations, including for example:
+We will use Personal Data only to provide and improve the Services and meet our contractual, ethical, and legal obligations.
+All Personal Data will remain accurate complete and relevant for the stated purposes for which it was processed, including for example:

 Processing which is necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract (GDPR Article 6(1)(b)) such as:

-• carrying out our obligations arising from any contracts entered into between you and IE and/or any contracts entered into between a Customer and IE and to provide you with the information, products and Services that you request from IE;
+• carrying out our obligations arising from any contracts entered into between you and Israel Experience and/or any contracts entered into between a business partner and Israel Experience and to provide you with the information, products, support and Services that you request from Israel Experience and its business partners ;

 • sharing relevant information with vendors and partners (such as hotels, guest houses, travel companies, catering services – regarding allergies etc.);